toronto22/auto-web-java-selenium-testng/README.md

 - In Project Configure page we scroll down to Pipeline section and select `Definition` field with `Pipeline Script from SCM` value
 - Select `SCM` field to `Git` value
 - Input our project git repository in to `Repository URL`
-- Select the valid Credential of our `Github account` //TODO How to add new Github credential to jenkins
+- Select the valid Credential of our `Github account` //TODO How to add new GitHub credential to jenkins
 - Select `Branch Specifier` field with the branch you want to apply pipeline
 - With `Script Path` we can keep the `Jenkinsfile` value or change it if we move the Jenkinsfile to other folder
 - Click on `Save`
 # Pending issue
 - Not able to execute test by environment configure

+## To kill drivers
+taskkill -F -IM chromedriver.exe